2020 was yet another year full of unprecedented challenges, escalating political tensions and continued volatility.

 4. Rapid Increase in Preferential Trade Agreements

-The most recent example of this is the Multiparty Interim Appeal-Arbitration Arrangement (MPIA), which serves to provide an interim mechanism for dispute resolution for the 16 signatories while the WTO’s Appellate Body is out of action.
+The most recent example of this is the Multiparty Interim Appeal-Arbitration Arrangement (MPIA), which provides an interim mechanism for dispute resolution for the 16 signatories while the WTO’s Appellate Body is out of action.

 To gain a comprehensive overview of how political tensions and the COVID-19 pandemic will shape the global economy in 2020, click here to download our comprehensive report.
 Our report further covers the 3 possible scenarios for the future, the most likely being that global trade tensions get worse before they get better.